SizhengZhu/aws-setup/README.md

 5. You may be asked to choose a region, choose East Coast
 6. Select the Amazon Linux AMI operating system
 7.
+Security Group
+Type: SSH
+Port: 22
+Source: My IP (Otherwise anyone can log onto your instance and use it, steal your data)

 Notes:
 http://strimas.com/r/rstudio-cloud-1/